Policy Name: Non-Discrimination/Non-Harassment and Obligation to Report

-The College prohibits, and will not tolerate, discrimination or harassment on the basis of race, religion, color, sex, sexual orientation, national origin, age, disability, predisposing genetic characteristics or carrier status*, military service or veteran status, marital status or any other characteristic protected by law.
+The College prohibits, and will not tolerate, discrimination or harassment on the basis of race, color, national origin, religion, creed, age, disability, sex, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics or carrier status*, military status (including U.S. Veteran status), domestic violence victim status, prior criminal conviction that is unrelated to the employee's job, or any other characteristic protected by law.
 Any employee found to have engaged in any form of discrimination or harassment prohibited by law or this policy will be subject to appropriate disciplinary action, up to and including termination.
 The College will comply with all applicable equal employment opportunity/non-discrimination laws.

 This policy also describes the obligation of all managerial and supervisory personnel employed at the Onondaga Community College (including Department Chairs) to report any incidents, complaints, or allegations of employment discrimination or harassment of which they may become aware at any time during their employment.

 The policy exists to increase the employee’s awareness of College policies prohibiting discrimination and/or harassment, to ensure that employees are aware of avenues available for reporting of any potential violations of College policies, and, therefore, help ensure swift remediation of any prohibited conduct.
 This policy is also intended to clarify the manager’s or supervisor’s role when he/she becomes aware of any allegations or potential incidents of prohibited discrimination or harassment.
 This policy also provides procedures through which students may report grievances or complaints of discrimination and/or harassment.